-The Administrative Resource Center at the College of Engineering is seeking a Post Award Administrator.
-This position provides post-award support to College principal investigators (PI's) by researching, interpreting, and applying the policies and procedures that govern grant, contract and internal awards.
+The Post Award Administrator in the College of Engineering (COE) provides post-award support to College principal investigators (PI's) by researching, interpreting, and applying the policies and procedures that govern grant, contract and internal awards.
 Responsibilities include providing monthly account reports and balances; reviewing expenditures for compliance; resolving accounting issues; meeting with PIs regularly to monitor and review portfolio; facilitating annual effort certifications; preparing projections for awards and working to resolve errors, request extensions, and properly close project accounts within policy guidelines and time requirements.

 The Post Award Administrator responsibilities also include the analysis of processes in order to improve workflow and work efficiencies; determine changes needed in order to avoid repetition of errors; plan for better faculty satisfaction for the management of their funded portfolio; and provide formal and informal training opportunities.
 Candidate will act as liaison between College, ORAF and other University units as needed.
 Perform related duties as assigned or required.

 A strong customer service focus is required.
 Bachelors Degree required with a business major preferred.
 Candidate should have 2-3 years of professional work experience in higher education and/or business setting.
 Familiarity with overall federal grant administration is desired.
 Candidate must have accounting knowledge and be able to work with budgets; have excellent verbal and written communication skills, strong organizational, prioritization and time management skills, including the ability to manage multiple projects and complete tasks for a number of principal investigators and administrators.
 A strong attention to detail, customer service oriented, initiative, flexibility and the ability to work independently and as a member of a team are required.